-In Upper Key Stage 2, each year group should begin with the core question.
+In Upper Key Stage 2, each year group should begin with the core introductory question.
 These are designed to be taught in one or two lessons, and suggested unit outlines are included in the appendix.
 These units offer an opportunity to establish an understanding of the methodologies of RE and explore core concepts.
 The ideas from these units should be referred to during the rest of the academic year.
-The syllabus recommends that Christianity should be taught in both year 5 and year 6 with Islam or Judaism in either Y5 or Y6, and Hindu Dharma or Sikhi in the other.
-The question on non-religious worldviews should be covered in either Y5 or Y6.
-Schools may choose to use the thematic questions to cover both Judaism and Islam, and Hindu and Sikh Dharma.
-Schools may choose to introduce Buddhism instead of revisiting one or both Dharmic worldviews but should note that Buddhism is a major focus of study in KS3.
-There are specific questions for each worldview, and these can be taught as discrete questions, or the content of one or more questions combined to create a new question.
-Questions across the religions and worldviews are similar, allowing for progress through a concept, such as God, as well as across a worldview.
-Schools should use a selection of these questions to create a coherent curriculum, appropriate to their context and cohort.
+Alongside the core introductory questions, there are specific questions for each religion and for non-religious worldviews, and these can be taught as discrete questions, or the content of one or more questions combined to create a new question.
+Questions across the religions and worldviews are similar, allowing for progress through a concept, such as God, across different religions and worldviews.
+Schools should use a selection of these to create a coherent curriculum, appropriate to their context and cohort.
+The syllabus requires that Christianity be taught in both Year 5 and Year 6.
+The syllabus recommends that Judaism be taught in either Year